 Surface transportation laws periodically reauthorized by Congress establish the requirements for the 405 MPOs across the country, including the NJTPA.
 The laws are implemented through regulations issued by the U.S. Department of Transportation.
-Key provisions of the two most recent transportation laws are below:
+The most recent law, signed by the President on November 15, 2021, is the Infrastructure Investment and Jobs Act (IIJA).
+It is also known as the Bipartisan Infrastructure Law (BIL).
+Among the benefits to New Jersey, according to the USDOT: